andycapaldo/dynamic-take-home/README.md

-# Dynamic Demo – Gasless Mint and Send with Embedded Wallets
+# Dynamic SDK + React Vite.js Demo

-A React demo that shows how the Dynamic SDK enables sign in, embedded wallets, gasless transactions, NFT minting, simple money sends, and MFA.
-Built for a take-home assessment.
+A React demo that shows how the Dynamic SDK integrates the Dynamic embedded wallet with a full-stack application.

-## What this demo covers
+## ✅ What this demo covers

-    - Sign in creates two embedded wallets: Base Sepolia and Solana devnet
+- **Embedded TSS-MPC wallets:** Base Sepolia and Solana devnet, right at sign-in

-    - Gasless transactions using a ZeroDev paymaster
+- **Gasless transactions** using a ZeroDev paymaster

-    - NFT mint on Base Sepolia with a 2-click flow
+- **NFT mint** on Base Sepolia with a 2-click flow

-    - “Send money” that is clear and simple
+- **“Send money”** that is clear and simple

-    - Multi-chain awareness and switching
+- **Multi-chain** awareness and switching

-    - Security page that explains TSS-MPC and shows MFA setup

-## Customer issues and how this demo addresses them
+## ▶️ What you can do in this demo

 1. Mint NFTs using Dynamic’s embedded wallet

-    - Mint page calls a simple ERC-721 on Base Sepolia
+    - Mint page calls a simple ERC-721 contract on Base Sepolia

     - User confirms, transaction submits, explorer link appears

-2. Offer service on as many chains as Dynamic supports
+2. Offer services on as many chains as Dynamic supports

-    - App is wired for EVM and Solana today
+    - App is wired for EVM and SVM networks

     - Chains page explains how to enable more networks through the Dynamic dashboard without code changes

-3. Explain account abstraction and gas fees
+3. Account abstraction and gas fees

     - Gas is sponsored through a ZeroDev paymaster

-    - Copy on Home and Send pages explains that users do not need gas and why
+    - Users pay $0 in gas when signing EVM transactions in this app

 4. User security and additional security